mrmizan97/Laravel-newsportal/README.md

 password:rootadmin.
 Description:

- In this website admin can add,delete or change the post,category,tag and user .User  can create  post.But post published depend on admin.
+ In this website admin can manage post,category,tag and Author, user.
+Athor  can create post.But post published depend on admin.
  When admin publish post.Email sent to user and subscribed users.

+ User can like comment to the post

  Frontend: Bootstrap,jquery.
  backend: laravel, mysql.